Salvation

 Baptism was not to be initiated until a person could understand their need for repentance.
 Only then could they be baptized.

-The Catholic Church began to baptize infants by the 3rd century by sprinkling because immersion was not practical.
-It is also not practical that an infant can understand their need to repent.
+The Catholic Church changed the formula of baptism and began to baptize infants into the Catholic Church by the 3rd century by sprinkling because immersion was not practical.
+It is also not practical that an infant can understand their need to repent or believe with their heart.

 Many traditions have been accepted as scriptural truths which have no scriptural precedent.